Mark Graham (diver)

-Mark Graham was a New Zealand diver who won a bronze medal for New Zealand in the Men’s 3 m Springboard event at the 1982 Commonwealth Games.
+Robert James Mark Graham (born 19 May 1961) was a New Zealand diver who won a bronze medal for New Zealand in the Men’s 3m Springboard event at the 1982 Commonwealth Games.
 He also competed in the 1986 Commonwealth Games in Edinburgh, and was 13th after hitting the diving board with his hand during the event.

 He competed at the 1984 Summer Olympics.
 He was 18th in the preliminaries for the springboard event (with 497.55 points) so did not qualify for the finals.
-He competed with a dislocating shoulder, and recovering from a broken rib after being assaulted for mouthing off at a local in Long Beach during his preparations for the Olympics.
+He competed with a dislocating shoulder and recovering from a broken rib after being assaulted during his preparations for the Olympics.

 Mark attended Boston University on athletic scholarship where he studied Broadcast Journalism and Philosophy but failed to graduate.
-He then went to Canada, but failed to graduate there as well.
-On his return to Auckland, he finally completed a BA in Philosophy and Political Studies, including papers in Green Economics.
+On his return to Auckland, he completed a BA in Philosophy and Political Studies, including papers in Green Economics.
 He completed a Diploma of Business; Marketing while at TVNZ in 1994.